GPRA can support you with any difficulties which you may encounter with your training or employment.

 - advice on training options (part-time, extended skills).

-GPRA are the advocates for registrars in both the general practice sector and with government on issues that matter to registrars — an important independent voice in a time of great change to general practice.
+GPRA are the advocates for registrars in both the general practice sector and with the Federal Government on issues that matter to registrars — an important independent voice in a time of great change to general practice.

 Here are our main concerns for 2018 and beyond: